clearbusinessinsight/Readme-generator/Develop/README.md

 This application is covered by the Open license.

 ## Contribution Guidelines
-Chris Holtz has created this project.
+This program was created by Chris Holtz without additional contributions.

 ## Test Instructions
-There are no test included with this project.
+There are no test included with this program.

 ## Questions
 Find me on GitHub: [choltz@cacbydesign.com](https://github.com/choltz@cacbydesign.com)<br />